tobyontour/justgivingsdk/README.md

 This is a PHP wrapper around the JustGiving REST API which can be found here: https://developer.justgiving.com/apidocs/documentation

+Documentation for this library can be found in the Docs directory: [Documentation](Docs/index.html)

 The API is a simple wrapper that uses Guzzle for transport and breaks the API into sections based on the endpoint.
 So for instance to get the pages for an event: